pasi8787/learning-rollbar-python/docs/customization.md

 ## Overview

-The tutorial code is designed to be easily customized for your specific needs.
+The demo application is designed to be easily customized for your specific needs.
 The main customization points are:

 1. **Person/User tracking** - Replace demo user data with real authentication
 2. **Custom metadata** - Add application-specific context
-3. **Severity filtering** - Adjust which errors are sent to Rollbar
+3. **Severity filtering** - Add filtering logic to control what gets sent
 4. **Request/response data** - Add HTTP context for web applications
 5. **Framework integration** - Integrate with Flask, FastAPI, Django, etc.
+6. **Scenarios** - Add new demo scenarios or adapt for production use

+**Note:** The demo's payload handler (in [src/rollbar.py](../app/src/rollbar.py)) is intentionally simple - it sends all events to Rollbar without filtering.
+Individual scenarios control what they send.
+In production, you'll want to add your own filtering and enrichment logic.

 ## Customizing User Tracking